Sponsor MessageBecome a KQED sponsor

 What options do transgender or nonbinary people have when applying for a REAL ID?

-On his first day back in the White House, President Trump signed an executive order that declares the federal government will only “recognize two sexes, male and female” — and with his administration then directing the State Department to suspend all U.S. passport applications requesting an “X” marker or change a current sex marker.
+On his first day back in the White House, Trump signed an executive order that declared the federal government will only “recognize two sexes, male and female” — and his administration directed the State Department to suspend all U.S. passport applications requesting an “X” marker or change a current sex marker.

 So what about REAL IDs?
 While they must include a person’s gender, the text of the Real ID Act does not specify or define gender categories.